AAROC/aaroc.github.io/_posts/2017-06-21-e-Infrastructure-Commons.md

 discourse: true
 ---

+_update : Added a few comments on making the commons tangible_

 In this post, we bring together two ideas which have helped to inform how we build the Africa-Arabia Regional Operations Centre - "executable infrastructure" and the "e-infrastructure commons".

 <div class="center">